cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/enforce-2fa.md

 As an [Organization Owner](/getting-started/glossary/#organization-owner), you can enforce two-factor-authentication (2FA) for all users within your organization.
 {{% /pageinfo %}}

-2FA enforcement affects users belonging to your organization, including the following roles:
+2FA enforcement affects organization users and pentest collaborators, including the following roles:

 {{% owner-member-team-member %}}